YottaDB/YDBDoc/ProgGuide/utility.rst

 .. parsed-literal::
    LOOP^%XCMD [--before=/<XECUTE_code>/] --xec=/<XECUTE_code>/ [--after=/<XECUTE_code>/]

-LOOP^%XCMD: XECUTEs the arguments specified in --xec=/arg1/ as GT.M code for each line of standard input that it reads.
+LOOP^%XCMD: XECUTEs the arguments specified in --xec=/arg1/ as YottaDB code for each line of standard input that it reads.
 The currently read line is stored in the variable %l; its line number is stored in %NR (starts from 1).
 It returns any error status (truncated to a single byte on UNIX) generated by that code.

---before=/arg0/ specifies the YottaDB/GT.M code that LOOP^%XCMD must XECUTE before executing --xec.
+--before=/arg0/ specifies the YottaDB code that LOOP^%XCMD must XECUTE before executing --xec.

---after=/arg2/ specifies the YottaDB/GT.M code that LOOP^%XCMD must XECUTE after executing the last --xec.
+--after=/arg2/ specifies the YottaDB code that LOOP^%XCMD must XECUTE after executing the last --xec.

-For all qualifiers, always wrap YottaDB/GT.M code specified two forward slashes (/) to denote the start and end of the YottaDB/GT.M code.
-YottaDB/FIS strongly recommends enclosing the YottaDB/GT.M code within single quotation marks to prevent inappropriate expansion by the shell.
+For all qualifiers, always wrap YottaDB code specified two forward slashes (/) to denote the start and end of the YottaDB code.
+YottaDB strongly recommends enclosing the code within single quotation marks to prevent inappropriate expansion by the shell.
 LOOP^%XCMD's command line parser ignores these forward slashes.

 Example: